Kerrie Anne Greenland

 Kerrie Anne Greenland is an Australian actress and singer, known for performances in musical theatre.
-She won the Helpmann Award for Best Female Actor in a Supporting Role in a Musical for her portrayal of Éponine in the 2014 Australian version of Les Miserables.
+She won the Helpmann Award for Best Female Actor in a Supporting Role in a Musical for her portrayal of Éponine in the 2014 Australian version of Les Miserables and Ellen in the 2023 Australian version of Miss Saigon.

 Career

 Greenland graduated from the Western Australian Academy of Performing Arts in 2012, before making her professional debut as Éponine in the 2014 Australian revival of Les Miserables.
 For this role she received the Helpmann Award for Best Female Actor in a Supporting Role in a Musical.
 She went on to perform the same role in the show's International Tour (Manila and Singapore) in 2016.
 Subsequent roles included Violet Hilton in Side Show at the Hayes Theatre in Sydney and Cassandra in Paris: A Rock Oddysey.